Skip to content

 Overview

-The Log Consumer Service persists application logs from the ZeroMQ message bus to the encrypted database.
-It runs as a backend plugin and provides reliable log storage for the entire AICO system.
+The Log Consumer Service receives application logs from the ZeroMQ message bus and persists them to Loki for queryable, structured log storage.
+It runs as a backend plugin and provides log storage for the AICO system.

 Architecture ✅